ArthurClemens/faceted_search/README.md

 - Integrates seamlessly with an existing Flop setup, using the same concepts and functions.
 - Combines faceted search with regular Flop-based filters and text search.
 - Allows scoping by table, user, or any other scope you define.
-- Flexible label text definitions.
+- Customizable facet option labels.

 ## Library concepts